eclipse-agents/eclipse-agents/DEVELOPERS.md

     1. Add the 'org.eclipse.mcp.modelContextProtocolServer' extension
     2. Add the the extension a contributor
     3. Add to the contributor a factory
+    4. Add an activity
+       1. The activity can be used to enable/disable contributions from your extension

 Example: